Decompensation

 In medicine, decompensation is the functional deterioration of a structure or system that had been previously working with the help of compensation.
 Decompensation may occur due to fatigue, stress, illness, or old age.
-When a system is "compensated," it is able to function despite stressors or defects.
+When a system is "compensated", it is able to function despite stressors or defects.
 Decompensation describes an inability to compensate for these deficiencies.
 It is a general term commonly used in medicine to describe a variety of situations.

-Physiology
+Medical term

 For example, cardiac decompensation may refer to the failure of the heart to maintain adequate blood circulation, after long-standing (previously compensated) vascular disease (see heart failure).
 Short-term treatment of cardiac decompensation can be achieved through administration of dobutamine, resulting in an increase in heart contractility via an inotropic effect.

 Kidney failure can also occur following a slow degradation of kidney function due to an underlying untreated illness; the symptoms of the latter can then become much more severe due to the lack of efficient compensation by the kidney.

+Some of the signs of chronic liver disease detectable on clinical examination are associated with decompensation.